Online Gambling Regulations In New Zealand

 Who Decides What’s Legal?

 The Department of Internal Affairs regulates gambling in New Zealand.
-According to the Gambling Act, there are the acceptable types of gambling:
+According to the Gambling Act, there are seven acceptable types of gambling:

 The Department of Internal Affairs regulates gambling in the country.
-Alternatively, the NZ Gambling Commission determines and approves operators who apply for licences.
-Lotto New Zealand and the Lotteries Commission handle licencing of lottery organisations.
+Alternatively, the NZ Gambling Commission determines and approves operators who apply for licenses.
+Lotto New Zealand and the Lotteries Commission handle licencing of the lottery organisations.

 In 2015, the Gambling (Fees) Regulations Act was introduced.
 According to the Income Tax Act, players’ winnings from gambling are not liable to taxation.
-Professional poker players’ earnings are liable to taxation, although there’s no enforcement.
-The government lacks mechanisms to determine professional bettors and poker players.
+Professional poker players’ earnings are liable to taxation, although there’s no enforcement of this rule yet, as the government lacks mechanisms to determine professional bettors and poker players.

-The Gambling Act (2003) legalises playing at online casinos without a physical presence in New Zealand.
-This makes the NZ government not liable for any misdeeds that may result from players’ gambling activities.
+The Gambling Act (2003) legalised playing at online casinos without a physical presence in New Zealand.
+This made the NZ government not liable for any misdeeds that may result from players’ gambling activities.

-Players are allowed to choose an online casino of their choice.
+Players are allowed to choose an online casino they enjoy playing at.
 The government has mechanisms to ensure that the casinos operate professionally and fairly.
 One way is to ensure that the operators hold licenses from recognised bodies like the UK Gambling Commission and Malta Gaming Authority.

 The government also ensures that online casinos warn and protect their customers from the potential dangers of gambling.
-This may be through options such as self-exclusion, deposit limits, and loss limits.
+This may be through responsible gambling options such as self-exclusion, deposit limits, and loss limits.

 Safe Online Gambling